SEVEN FOOTPRINTS TO SATAN

 From the very first scene, the audience gets wrong-footed, misdirection sustains the surprises that literally leap out of the woodwork.
 These are often better staged than many modern horrors, where you can easily anticipate the next 'shock'.
 He often springs surprises just as a scene begins, before the audience has had time to get its bearings.

-The gallery of weird characters predates Freaks, Angelo Rossitto appeared in both films, here he has a rather strange beard.
+The parade of weird-looking characters predates Freaks, Angelo Rossitto appearing in both films - here (above) he has a rather strange beard.
 The use of animalistic make-ups look like a warm-up for Island of Lost Souls.
 A grotesque character on crutches called 'The Spider' reminded me of a Lon Chaney make-up - the actor is Sheldon Lewis, one of the first actors to play Dr Jekyll and Mr Hyde in a movie (in 1920).

 Seven Footprints to Satan has the fast pace of a slapstick two-reeler sustained for feature-length, though it's not intended as comedy.
 With all the sliding bookcases and hidden panels, it plays like an early Scooby Doo cartoon.
 I'd love to see it restored, as it should take its place alongside the classic creepy movies of the period.
 It's as much fun as the highly-acclaimed The Cat and the Canary, and more eventful than The Bat Whispers and Lon Chaney's The Monster.
 The plot twists are still rewarding at a pulp fiction level, though it's not very faithful to the source novel by Abraham Merritt, whose story Burn Witch, Burn was later adapted for Tod Browning's The Devil Doll (1936).